TWA Flight Center: Landmark designations

-The New York City Landmarks Preservation Commission held public hearings on the possibility of designating the TWA Flight Center's exterior and interior as official city landmarks in 1993.
+The LPC held public hearings on the possibility of designating the TWA Flight Center's exterior and interior as official city landmarks in 1993.
 The terminal's exterior and interior were designated as landmarks on July 19, 1994, and the New York City Council ratified the designation that October.
-The headhouse and the older Flight Wing 2, but not the newer Flight Wing 1, were protected by the designation.
+(Note: Kornel Ringli conflates the 1994 LPC designation with the later NRHP designation, which occurred in 2005.)
+The designation preserves the headhouse and the older Flight Wing 2, but not the newer Flight Wing 1, and it focuses mostly on the building's architecture, rather than its historical significance or operational usefulness.
 Both TWA and the PANYNJ supported the exterior landmark designation, but PANYNJ officials testified that they would need to modify the building in the future.
 Although city landmarks typically cannot be modified without LPC approval, this rule does not apply to buildings owned by state or federal agencies such as the PANYNJ.
-As such, the designation did not preserve the TWA Flight Center from modifications, a major point of contention when the building's redevelopment was proposed in the 2000s.
+As such, the designation did not protect the TWA Flight Center from modifications, a major point of contention when the building's redevelopment was proposed in the 2000s.

 On September 7, 2005, the National Park Service listed the TWA Flight Center on the National Register of Historic Places (NRHP).
 The building had been determined eligible for listing on the register in 2001, but it was not added until after the building had been placed on the America's Most Endangered Places list.
-The NRHP listing also does not preserve the building from modification.
+The NRHP listing also does not protect the building from modification.